univention/ucsschool-id-connector/docs/source/admin.rst

 This is not enough though: we would also need to make sure that we don't sync the property of groups (classes TODO tobias: right property?) that contains teachers.

-With version ``2.1.0`` a new derivative of the ``kelvin`` plugin was added: ``kelvin-partial-group-sync``.
+With version ``2.1.0`` a new derivative of the ``|KLV|`` plugin was added:
+``kelvin-partial-group-sync``.
 This plugin alters the handling of school class changes by allowing you to specify a list of roles that should be ignored when syncing groups.
 The following steps determine which members are sent to a school authority when a school class is added:

-1. Add all users that are members of the school class locally (Normal Kelvin plugin behavior).
+1. Add all users that are members of the school class locally (Normal |KLV| plugin behavior).
 2. Remove all users that have a configured role to ignore in any school handled by the school authority configuration.
 3. Get all members of the school class on the target system that have one of the configured roles and add them.
 4. Get all members of the school class on the target system that are unknown to the ID-Connector and add them.

 This results in school classes having only members with roles not configured to ignore, |br|
 plus members with roles to ignore that were added on the target system, |br|
 plus any users added on the target system which are unknown to the ID Connector.

 .. warning::
    To achieve this behavior several additional LDAP queries on the ID Connector and one additional request to the target system are necessary.
-This affects performance (TODO: is this the real reason?)
+   This affects performance.

 To activate this alternative behavior replace the ``kelvin`` plugin in a school authority configuration with ``kelvin-partial-group-sync``.